wllclngn/WriEdiVim/documentation.md

 Reformat a document previously used/created in a word processor for usage in ":WE" & Vim.

-"normal gggqGgg" is used for text to be properly reconfigured after ":ID" is entered, then cursor placed at start of document
+"normal gggqGgg" is used for text to be properly reconfigured after ":ID" is entered, then cursor placed at start of document.

-":ID" is not placed onto a text document automatically for various reasons, most specifically if a document is already properly formatted or accidentally opened in Vim; can be easily assimilated into ":WE" if a user wants it to be automatically called.
+":ID" is not placed onto a text document automatically for various reasons, most specifically if a document is already properly formatted or accidentally opened in Vim. ":ID" can be easily assimilated into ":WE" if a user wants it to be automatically called, but is not recommended.

 Known bug is using ":ED" then using ":ID" on a document in the same session; paragraph text will bleed out of 'tw=80'.
 The only fix is saving, exiting, reopening, but should almost never be an issue as these commands will likely not be repeatedly stacked in one session.